asvae/vue-book/README.md

 * `/demo` is root route for vue-router.

 ### Component status
-Inside of your demo components you can set statuses, which'll colorize filenames on the tree in accordance.
+Inside of your demo component you can set status, which will colorize filenames on the tree in accordance.

 ```javascript
 {